BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 Most important attributes:

  * `path`: absolute path to the file, if not given the resource title is used
- * `ensure`: whether is should exist and if so which kind of file it should be.
+ * `ensure`: whether it should exist and if so which kind of file it should be.
    * `file`: file should exist
    * `directory`: make sure it is a directory
    * `present`: file or directory exists, if missing a regular file is created